FREEPORT9/LSCAV/README.md

 # LSCAV (Linux Scavanger)

-**LSCAV** is a powerful tool for gathering and analyzing critical system information on Linux-based operating systems.
-Designed for developers, system administrators, and users, it provides easy access to key system metrics for efficient management and troubleshooting.
+**LSCAV** is a powerful tool for gathering and analyzing critical system information on Linux-based operating systems, providing developers, system administrators, and users with easy access to key metrics for efficient management and troubleshooting.

 ## Features
 - Comprehensive system analysis